eBay/oja/packages/oja-pubsub/README.md

 The module defines generic actions that can be used to organize actions into publishers and subscribers that are completely disconnected from each others.

+__Comparing to [Oja v1.0](https://github.com/eBay/oja/blob/master/packages/oja-flow#readme) this one is pub/sub on steroids - it defines pub/sub pattern for dependency injection.__

 ## Installation

 ```